omar-st/factorial/readme.md

         k *= i
     return k
 ```
-This function uses a simple loop to calculate the product of all integers from 1 to `n`.
+This function uses a loop to calculate the product of all integers from 1 to `n`.
 The result is returned as an integer.

 ## Function 2: `subset(n, k)`
 Computes the number of subsets with `k` elements from a set of `n` elements.